calicoday/dimsome/README.md

 # Dimsome

-Tagline: A gem of 2d arithmetic methods for basic dimension classes in RubyMotion/Ruby/DragonRuby-GTK.

-Dimsome is a collection of convenience methods for 2d arithmetic and the basic dimension classes, such Point or Rect, to which they are added.
+Dimsome is a collection of 2d arithmetic convenience methods and classes, such Point or Rect.
 For use with RubyMotion targeting AppleOS (ios, macos, tvos, etc), the methods are added to the Foundation SDK types CGPoint (ATSPoint for macos), CGSize and CGRect.

-**Please note**: every part of the project (this Readme, docs, tests, organization, packaging) is in the rough, early stages.
-Most of the methods themselves I've been using in one way or another for well over a year but some garbling *may* have happened as I hacked things for different ruby platforms.
+**Please note**: much of the project is in the fairly early stages.
+Most of the methods themselves I've been using in one way or another for well over a year but some garbling may have happened as I hacked things for different ruby platforms.

 **Also**: heartfelt thanks to the author-contributors of the [Geomotion](https://rubygems.org/gems/geomotion/versions/0.15.0) gem ([github repo](https://github.com/clayallsopp/geomotion)).
 I had been picking at what became Dimsome for half a year before I stumbled on Geomotion.
 It's ios-only and I needed osx/bottom-left origin for SpriteKit work but it's a mature, working gem (with tests!) along very similar lines and gave me lots to play with while I settled what I really wanted.
 And in fact, ios-natural screen coordinates is something Dimsome (almost) totally doesn't do, so if that's what you need, go Geomotion.

 Included in this repo:
 - Dimsome code
-- gemspec and including code to build a gem for RubyMotion or Ruby
+- Gemspec to build a gem for RubyMotion or Ruby
 - (RubyMotion) basic ios and osx app code (ie Rakefile, AppDelegate, etc), for experimenting with Dimsome in the RubyMotion REPL
 - (DragonRuby-GTK) Ruby script dragonruby_cat.rb to cat the necessary Dimsome code plus tidbits into a single file for adding to DragonRuby-GTK projects (DragonRuby-GTK doesn't handle gems yet)
 - (DragonRuby-GTK) Porkbelly, a Bacon/MacBacon testing module derivative for running the test files in DragonRuby-GTK.
-- spec/ directory of test files to be run with RubyMotion's built-in MacBacon, rspec for Ruby, Porkbelly for DragonRuby-GTK.
+- spec/ directory of test files to be run with RubyMotion's built-in Bacon, RSpec for Ruby, Porkbelly for DragonRuby-GTK (or Ruby, with run_porkbelly.rb, in the dragon_dimsome/ directory).
 - info/ directory of further documentation (setting doc/ aside currently, for exploring rdoc/yard generated docs)
+- samples/ directory containing dragon_dimsome_demo project for running the tests
 - LICENSE, this README.md

 Good to know:

 - Dimsome runs in RubyMotion for AppleOS (no Android yet), Ruby (ie MRI-ish) and DragonRuby-GTK (ie mruby-ish)
-- I'm overwhelmingly focussed on tools for sketching/experimenting, so Dimsome is not at all optimized for anything but easy typing.
+- I'm overwhelmingly focussed on tools for sketching/experimenting, so Dimsome is not at all optimized for anything but easy typing and reading.
 Could be later.
 We'll see.
 - all methods but the simplest setters return a new not modified object.
 - ALL coordinates are relative to a bottom-left origin, for all targets.
 - rect is sized-rect, not kitty-rect (which is to say, an origin point and a size, not origin and farpoint).